Interfaces in Go

 Introduction

 Go treats interfaces differently from other languages that implement them.
-Knowledge about them is scattered across various posts and books, this post tries to group in a single place1 what developers need to know to be comfortable using interfaces in Go: when to use them, how are they modeled in memory and what are the most common mistakes when using them.
+Knowledge about them is scattered across various posts and books, this post tries to group in a single place what developers need to know to be comfortable using interfaces in Go: when to use them, how are they modeled in memory and what are the most common mistakes when using them.

 Basics